Nova Simulation Problem #6018

 CMap Error from ND rock files

 I'm getting the following error from the official ND rock single files.
 The are the secondary files for the ND generation.
 The error is:

 nova: /build/nova/novasoft/releases/S14-04-22/CMap/CMap_service.cc:54: void cmap::CMap::postBeginRun(const art::Run&): Assertion `!rdcol.empty()' failed.

 This error happens ~30% of the time for Grid jobs.

-#2 Updated by Christopher Backhouse almost 6 years ago
+#2 Updated by Christopher Backhouse over 6 years ago

 The particular line you're hitting looks to be dead code.
 Whatever this xml override mechanism is supposed to be, I don't believe it's ever actually done anything.

 So we could rip all that out, but I expect someone else (like Geometry) would throw the same error.

 How does one make a Run without a RunData object in it?
 Especially nondeterministically?